CTurt/Cinoop/README.md

 ![Ubuntu version running Tetris](ubuntu.png)

 The DS and 3DS emulator do not run full speed.
-The Linux port does not yet support input or timing.
+The Linux port does not yet support input.

 ## Building
 Just run `make` on the directory to build all binaries.
 You can also run `make cinoop.exe` for just Windows, `make cinoop.nds` for just DS, `make cinoop.dol` for just GameCube, `make cinoop.3ds` for just 3DS, or `make cinoop` for just Linux.